Cascading Dark Energy: Numerical analysis

-Random guesses are subsequently made for all $8$ parameters, but kept only if they improve the model likelihood, with a maximum of $100$ iterations.
-The results are insensitive to the values/ranges initially chosen for $\log{\tilde{\phi}}_{i}$ and $\log{\tilde{\lambda}_{\chi}}$, and indicate a preferred value for $\tilde{\chi_{i}}\simeq 0.48$.
+Afterward, random guesses are made for all $8$ parameters but are kept only if they improve the likelihood of the model, with a maximum of $100$ iterations.
+The results are insensitive to the values/ranges initially chosen for $\log{\tilde{\phi}}_{i}$ and $\log{\tilde{\lambda}_{\chi}}$, and indicate a preferred value for $\tilde{\chi_{i}}\simeq 0.4-0.5$.
 We then use the same flat priors on $\Lambda$CDM parameters and final simulation values to initialize a proper likelihood minimization within CosmoMC, whose initial values are used for the subsequent MCMC.
-A similar procedure was used for the Rock `n' Roll and Single-field DE models considered.
+A similar procedure was used for the Rock `n' Roll and single-field DE models considered.
 We verified that the posterior probability distributions for $\log{\tilde{\phi}}_{i}$ and $\log{\tilde{\lambda}_{\chi}}$ are nearly as flat as the priors, justifying their use without loss of generality.
-The initial field value $\tilde{\chi}_{i}$ is well constrained in our MCMC and contained in the assumed prior.
+The initial field value $\tilde{\chi}_{i}$ is well constrained in our MCMC and is contained in the assumed prior.
+The priors used are summarized in Table \ref{table:priors}.

-We incorporate the Planck 2018 CMB data for the temperature and polarization at small (TT,TE,EE) and large (lowl+lowE) angular scales \cite{Planck:2018vyg, Planck:2019nip}.
-We additionally take into account the CMB lensing potential power spectrum measured in the multipole range $40\leq\ell\leq400$ \cite{Planck:2018lbu}.
+We incorporate the Planck 2018 CMB data for temperature and polarization at small (TT,TE,EE) and large (lowl+lowE) angular scales \citep{Planck:2018vyg, Planck:2019nip}.
+We additionally take into account the CMB lensing potential power spectrum measured in the multipole range $40\leq\ell\leq400$ \citep{Planck:2018lbu}.
 The acoustic peaks are affected by the physics of the decoupling epoch, and their locations are sensitive to physical processes occurring between the decoupling epoch and today.

 Type Ia supernovae are standardizable candles that have approximately the same absolute magnitude, once corrections for the width of their light curve are applied.
 Therefore, they are a powerful tool that can be used to probe the expansion history of the Universe.
-In our MCMC analysis, we use the Pantheon SN sample \cite{Pan-STARRS1:2017jku}, which consists magnitude measurements for 1048 SNe Ia with redshifts $0.01 < z < 2.3$.
+In our MCMC analysis, we use the Pantheon SN sample \citep{Pan-STARRS1:2017jku}, which consists of magnitude measurements for 1048 SNe Ia with redshifts $0.01 < z < 2.3$.
+In future work, we will use the more recent Pantheon + sample \citep{Scolnic:2021amr}.